bmbagley/bmbagley.github.io/about.md

 permalink: /about/
 ---

-My name is Brandon and I'm an outdoor enthusiast, cyclist, scientist, and data enthusiast.
+My name is Brandon and I'm an outdoor nut, cyclist, scientist, and data enthusiast.
 This is my first attempt at a website to talk about me.

 I've worked in environmental cleanup, photography, analytics, and data science.
 Currently I reside in Knoxville, Tennessee and try to get outside any time I can.